perfectsense/brightspot-tutorial/README.md

 ## One-Time Setup

-Create a global Vagrantfile at `~/.vagrant.d/Vagrantfile`.
+Make sure you have a global Vagrantfile created at `~/.vagrant.d/Vagrantfile`.
 If you do not have one already, the skeleton for the file looks like this:

 ```ruby
 # -*- mode: ruby -*-